ouhabmoh/Product-management-API/README.md

 ## Introduction

-The Product Management API simplifies the task of managing products and categories for your business.
-Whether you're a small e-commerce platform or a large retail corporation, this API can streamline your product-related operations.
+The Product Management API simplifies the task of managing products, purchases, users and category and categories for your business.
 **Key Features:**

 -    Create, update, and delete products
 -    Categorize products for better organization
 -    Handle product pricing and quantities
+-    Manage Purchases.
 -    Authenticate users for secure product management

 ## Technologies Used

 -    Node.js: The server-side runtime environment.
 -    Express.js: A fast, unopinionated, and minimalist web framework for Node.js.
--    MongoDB: A NoSQL database for storing product and category data.
+-    MongoDB: A NoSQL database for storing product, purchases, users and category data.
 -    Mongoose: An Object Data Modeling (ODM) library for MongoDB and Node.js.
 -    Passport.js: Authentication middleware for Node.js.
 -